shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add:
 [ ] option to make mini map close/open
-[ ] UI button and or input button to restart or end the game
+[X] Have a fog around the mini map, fog dissipates as you travel around the maze [ ] UI button and or input button to restart or end the game [X] Footprints would be cool
+[ ] Best Practices for checking a project like this into GitHub with so many packages -- B U G S --
+When Cherry is triggered - remove the parent so that all of this prefab go away